In July 2003 the Treasury released a summary of the Heads of Agreement between the Crown and Toll.

-The key parts of the Heads of Agreement with Toll announced today are the Crown's purchase of the rail network, future investment by the Crown and Toll, and the agreement on access to the network.
+The key parts of the Heads of Agreement with Toll are the Crown's purchase of the rail network, future investment by the Crown and Toll, and the agreement on access to the network.

 The agreement is conditional on Toll's takeover offer for Tranz Rail being successful.

 Major Differences between the Crown's Agreement with Toll and the Previous Agreement with Tranz Rail

 - The Crown will not take equity in Tranz Rail.

 - The Crown will not provide Tranz Rail with an ongoing implicit subsidy, which was estimated at $20 million per annum.
 Instead, the Crown will invest $200 million over five years in TrackCo, the new Crown company that will own the network.

 - The access fee TrackCo charges is now a full cost recovery model, apart from the initial $200 million capital investment.